MattSLangford/Tiny-theme-add-on-Summary-Posts/README.md

 # Tiny-theme-add-on-Summary-Posts
-Change the default home page layout to show summary posts instead of full posts.
+Change the default home page and category page layout to show summary posts instead of full posts.

 **NOTE**: This plugin is designed for use with the Tiny Theme on Micro.blog.